juuso-lahtinen/Wolt-Delivery-Fee-Calculator/README.md

 # This is Juuso Lahtinen's application task to Wolt Sumer 2024 Engineer Internship

-This is based on the task found from this link: https://github.com/woltapp/engineering-internship-2024
+This is fee calculator based on the task found from this link: https://github.com/woltapp/engineering-internship-2024

 This is the Frontend (React + TS) version.

 # TO RUN THIS PROJECT

-From .ZIP file
+From .ZIP file:

 Extract the folder

 Navigate to the folder on your terminal

+Once you've navigated to the location of the project folder

 Run 'npm install'

 Then you're set and you can run 'npm start'

-which will open a new window on your browser

 ### Comments on the task